hvsarma/hvsarma_old_blog/_posts/2015-07-18-cricket-strike-rate-prediction.md

 In the sport of cricket, a batting strike rate is a measure of how frequently a batsman achieves scoring runs.
 The higher the strike rate, the more effective a batsman is at scoring quickly.

 I am making a religious attempt to find relationship between a batsman's strike rate and other stats available.
 Data is sourced from ESPN cricinfo, and have been wrangled, and grokked for demonstrating a linear relationship.
-Though admittedly, there exist other ('efficient') methods of analysis, I am applyng my python skills to do regression concepts.
+Though admittedly, there exist other ('efficient') methods of analysis, I applied my python skills to do regression concepts.
+A summary of analysis is in my blog.
+Check it out.

-Check out my analysis

 You may also tweak my code below.